-When someone is injured in a car accident they may find (or not notice at first) that they have damaged their spine, either at the neck or the lower back, or both.
-Neck and back injuries are actually among the most common kinds of injuries sustained by car accident victims.
+When someone receives an injury in a car accident, they may find (or not notice at first) that they have damaged their spine, either at the neck, upper back, lower back, or all three.
+Neck and back injuries are among the most common injuries sustained by motor vehicle accident victims.

 What Is Neuropathy?

 There are different categories of neuropathy, depending on the location, function, and specific types of the affected nerves.
-This is because nerves anywhere in the body can be damaged as a result of an accident or injury.
-Neuropathy and radiculopathy have some similarities in that they are both conditions that relate to nerve damage and their symptoms are similar.
+This is because nerves anywhere in the body can be damaged due to an accident or injury.
+Neuropathy and radiculopathy are similar in that they are both conditions that relate to nerve damage, and their symptoms are similar.

-However, while radiculopathy is caused by the pinching of root nerves of the spinal column, neuropathy is damage or malfunction of peripheral nerves and encompasses a much wider array of issues caused by nerve damage.
-The two also have differing levels of treatment, where radiculopathy can be treated with surgery and neuropathy cannot due to the nature of the nerve damage not being based on physical nerve compression.
+However, while radiculopathy is caused by the pinching of root nerves of the spinal column, neuropathy is damage or malfunction of peripheral nerves.
+It encompasses a much wider array of issues caused by nerve damage.
+The two also have differing levels of treatment, as surgery can treat radiculopathy, but not neuropathy due to the nature of the nerve damage not being based on physical nerve compression.
 There are also other non-trauma causes of neuropathy, including diabetes, disease, and complications of old age.

 Types of Neuropathy

-Neuropathy is classified according to the types or location of nerves that are affected.
-Other types of neuropathy that are caused by specific diseases are named for the condition causing it.
+Neuropathy classifies according to the types or location of nerves that are affected.
+Other types of neuropathy caused by specific diseases are named for the condition causing it.
 What type of neuropathy a victim suffers from will change the symptoms, where the victim is affected, and the treatment required to heal the injury.
 The following are the different types of neuropathy:

 When the nerve problem is located outside of the areas of the brain and spinal cord, this is known as peripheral neuropathy.
 These nerves are considered part of the peripheral nervous system since they are secondary to the main two nerve areas: the brain and spine.
 It makes sense then that peripheral neuropathy affects the nerves of the extremities, and the term “proximal neuropathy” has been used to refer to nerve damage that specifically causes pain in the shoulders, thighs, hips, or buttocks.

 Cranial neuropathy occurs when any of the twelve cranial nerves— the nerves that exit from the brain directly—are damaged.
 This can result from traumatic brain injuries, infections, and strokes.
 Damage to the cranial nerves affects movement and sensation in the eyes and face.
 Two specific types of cranial neuropathy are optic neuropathy and auditory neuropathy.